thoughtspot/thoughtspot.github.io/_appliance/vmware/vmware-setup.md

 1. **[Download](https://thoughtspot.egnyte.com/dl/iWvEqo76Pr/){:target="_blank"}** the `ThoughtSpot OVF` to a location on an accessible disk.

-2. Log in to the ESXi web portal.
+2. Log into the ESXi web portal.

     ![]({{ site.baseurl }}/images/vmware-login.png "VMWare Login")